 Colloquium Explores How Healthcare Facilities Can Prepare for Outbreaks of Infectious Disease

-(March 18, 2015) — The Eagleson Institute and HDR are co-sponsoring a colloquium to discuss how leaders in healthcare can safely handle patients presenting with symptoms of highly infectious and dangerous diseases.
-In addition to keynote speakers Jeffrey P. Gold, MD, Chancellor of the University of Nebraska Medical Center and Daniel Pollock, MD, Centers for Disease Control, other participants include experts from esteemed universities and front-line institutions as well as clinical specialists, architects and engineers from HDR.
+The Eagleson Institute and HDR co-sponsored a colloquium to discuss how leaders in healthcare can safely handle patients presenting with symptoms of highly infectious and dangerous diseases.
+In addition to keynote speakers Jeffrey P. Gold, MD, Chancellor of the University of Nebraska Medical Center and Daniel Pollock, MD, Centers for Disease Control, other participants included experts from esteemed universities and front-line institutions as well as clinical specialists, architects and engineers from HDR.

 Healthcare Facility Response & Design for Highly Pathogenic Infectious Diseases